Fox News Host Refuses To Play More Than Five Seconds Of Trump’s ‘Horrible’ Twitter Video

 The exchange took place after only a few seconds of the clip was played.

-“Now, that was the only five seconds we felt comfortable showing,” Wallace said after airing about five seconds of the video.
-“It goes on in a much worse way for about 43 seconds, of her seeming, no question about it, to minimize 9/11, and then horrible images from 911.”
+“Now, that was the only five seconds we felt comfortable showing,” Wallace said after airing a snippet of the video.
+“It goes on in a much worse way for about 43 seconds, of her seeming, no question about it, to minimize 9/11, and then horrible images from 9/11.”

-Many have expressed concern that Trump’s sharing of the video.
+Many have expressed concern with Trump’s sharing of the video.
 The clip takes out of context a clip of Omar discussing the September 11 terrorist attacks to make it appear that she was dismissive of their gravity.
 Omar, who was already receiving death threats prior to Trump’s promotion of the video, is now under consideration for additional security detail as a result of the increased vitriol aimed in her direction of late.

 Chris Wallace Refuses to Play More Than 5 Seconds of Trump's 'Horrible' Ilhan Omar Vid During Sarah Sanders Interview https://t.co/abKNIZWNof pic.twitter.com/FFD68DOmIl